SHK2805/computer_vision_projects_1/split_channel_rgb/README.md

 # Split RGB

-* The application demonstrates how to split an RGB image into its three channels: Red, Green, and Blue.
+* Below are the steps the application does
-* The application uses the OpenCV library to read and display the image.
+* Open the web camera on the given camera number
-* The application uses the OpenCV library to split the image into its three channels.
+* Reads the frames
-* The application access the web camera to capture the frames
+* Splits the frames into R G B channels
-* The application uses the OpenCV library to split the frame into its three channels.
+* Stacks the frames with the original frame into 4 sub-windows
-* The application displays the three channels in separate 4 stacks in same windows.
+* Shows all the frames in a single window with two-channel frames on top and two-channel frames in the bottom